 Ascended Extra: Ristar itself became this when it was rescued from obscurity and made an unlockable game in Sonic Mega Collection.

-American Kirby Is Hardcore: Ristar's angry eyebrows, originally only present in the boss fights, are always present in the American version.
+American Kirby Is Hardcore: Ristar's angry eyebrows, originally only present in the boss fights, are always present in the North American version.
 The enemies have meaner expressions, too.